 Wrong.
 A diet is deprivation: Cottage cheese isn’t anything close to ice cream.

 Living within your means, on the other hand, doesn’t have to be about deprivation.

-Spending less on insurance by raising your deductible doesn’t negatively impact your life.
+Improving your spending habits at the grocery store doesn’t negatively impact your life.
 Nor does having a drink at home with friends instead of paying $8 each at a bar.

 In short, you can live within your means and still enjoy life.

 The trick?
 Substituting imagination for money.
 Think about what you really enjoy — then find a way to get it for less.

 Find contentment in your lifestyle

 It’s one thing to know how to live within your means, but you can also be happy with them.